MJurczak-PMarchut/PythonTraining/README.md

 ```
 You will be prompted when that will become necessary and will be given a hint.
 ***
-To properly clone this repository you firs need to create ssh keys:\
+To properly clone this repository you first need to create ssh keys:\
 (assuming using git-bash or Linux)
 ```
 cd ~/.ssh